Is your hospital doing everything they can to keep patients safe? Are they keeping track of dangerous Never Events?

 You can’t tell if you hospital is safe by looking at it.
 Lovely tiles and beautiful artwork will not keep you safe.
 To learn how to investigate hospitals in your area, read What’s Your Hospital’s Safety Record?
 Is Your Hospital Safe?

-All hospital stays involve risk.
-In addition to researching to learn if your hospital is safe, I suggest you read these blog posts to reduce your risk of problems related to hospital stays:
+Even if your research shows your hospital is safe, all hospital stays involve risk.
+Read these blog posts to reduce your risk of problems related to hospital stays:

 - Surgical Dangers – What You Need to Know.